zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

   key was registered.
 The client authenticates in accordance with section 2.2 of (JWT) Bearer Token Profiles and OAuth 2.0 Assertion Profile

+To enable the desired endpoint authentication method from the list above activate the according tag `token-endpoint-auth-method`:

 ```
 <token-endpoint-auth-methods-supported>
     <token-endpoint-auth-method>client_secret_basic</token-endpoint-auth-method>